How to improve your grip strength with minimal equipment

 Grippers are rated in pounds per square inch.
 However, these ratings are not overly reliable.
 As a general guide, an untrained man should be using a gripper of about 150 pounds per square inch for training and 200 pounds per square inch for a goal gripper.

 There are a lot of grippers on the market.
-They range from cheap plastic options to top quality offerings.
-We have spent a lot of time and effort to find the best commercial hand grippers on the market.
+They range from cheap plastic options to top-quality offerings.
+We have spent a lot of time and effort to find the best commercial grip strength tools on the market.

 The 5 best hand grippers that we came across are the following: